Legal Systems and Societies

 Required and Recommended Readings*

-All law students are required to purchase, for use in all law papers, a copy of the New Zealand Law Style Guide, 2nd edition, Thomson Reuters (2018).
+All law students are required to purchase, for use in all law papers, a copy of the New Zealand Law Style Guide, 3rd edition, Thomson Reuters (2018).
 This is written by Alice Coppard, Geoff McLay, Christopher Murray and Jonathan Orpin-Dowell.
 Copies of this should be available from the book shop, beneath the library.

 Ruru, J., K., Scott, P., & Webb, D., The New Zealand Legal System (6th ed) (Wellington: LexisNexis Butterworths, 2016).

 Webb, D., & Sanders, K., & Scott, P., The New Zealand Legal System (5th ed) (Wellington: LexisNexis Butterworths, 2010).

 Grant Morris,Law Alive: The New Zealand Legal System in Context(3rd ed, Oxford University Press, Melbourne 2015).